Skip to content

 Personal Information About Users Under 18 Years of Age Not Collected

 The Site is meant for adults and those who have reached the age of majority as defined by the laws of their domicile.
 The Site is not meant for individuals under the age of eighteen (18) or those defined by the laws of their domicile as minors.
-Nonetheless, this Privacy Policy is still designed to comply with the Children’s Online Privacy Protection Act (“COPPA”) to the extent COPPA applies.
-Accordingly, we do not knowingly collect or retain any personal information about users under the age of sixteen (16) except with parent or guardian consent.
-Subject to applicable law, if we obtain actual knowledge that we collected or retained personal information about a child under the age of sixteen (16) without parent or guardian consent, that information will be promptly deleted from our database, servers, and all other media.
-Since we may collect information from users under sixteen (16) years old in the application process with parent or guardian consent, such information may be disclosed to third parties such as third parties assisting in the approval process.
-The parent or guardian has the option to review the personal information gathered from users under sixteen (16), opt out, have it deleted, and refuse any further collection of information.
+Nonetheless, this Privacy Policy is designed to comply with the Children’s Online Privacy Protection Act (“COPPA”) and, to the extent applicable, the Colorado Privacy Act, including its enhanced protections for minors.
+Accordingly, we do not knowingly collect, use, or retain any personal information about users under the age of eighteen (18) except with verified consent of the consumer (so long as they are above thirteen (13) years of age), parent or guardian.
+Subject to applicable law, if we obtain actual knowledge that we collected or retained personal information about a child under the age of eighteen (18) without such consent, that information will be promptly deleted from our systems.
+Any personal information collected from minors under eighteen (18) with consent from the consumer, parent or guardian will be used only for the purposes disclosed at the time of collection or as reasonably necessary to provide our educational services, will not be sold or used for targeted advertising or profiling, and will not be retained longer than necessary.
+Parents or guardians may review their child’s personal information, opt out, request deletion, and refuse any further collection or use of such information as further described below in the section titled “Your Rights and Choices under Applicable State Law.”

 Categories of Information Collected